bparanj/crystal/computer/diagnostics/flashing-screen.md

 3. Check warranty status:
    - If under warranty, Lenovo may repair or replace the laptop

-A laptop screen that flashes or becomes dark intermittently can be caused by several factors, including software issues, hardware problems, or loose connections.
+A laptop screen that flashes or becomes dark intermittently can be caused by several factors,  software issues, hardware problems, or loose connections.
 Here are some steps to diagnose and fix this issue:

 ### 1. Check for Software Issues